13+ Breakfast Ideas for Gestational Diabetes (Plus free Printable)

 Combine all ingredients and blend.
 Smoothies are ideal for those busy morning with very little time, or for those who have very little appetite and prefer to drink their breakfast.

-Also try my Dark Cherry Cottage Cheese Smoothie shown above (tastes like cheesecake) which provide 245 calories, 29 g carbohydrates, and 15 g protein.
+Also try my Dark Cherry Cottage Cheese Smoothie (tastes like cheesecake) which provides 245 calories, 29 g carbohydrates, and 15 g protein.
 Adding 1/2 scoop of protein powder would be ideal to increase the protein of this particular recipe.

 10. Peanut Butter Overnight Oats; 420 calories, 38 g carbohydrates, 27 g protein